TheDockingSpace/InfinitU/README.md

 The structures should be convertible to traditional ones with some loss of precision when required, so a 2 dimension Universe with 0.5 precision would become a Vector of Vector where values from 0 and 0.5 would go to 0, 1 and 1.5 to 1, and so on.

-In the first release I explore a prototypical modelling that can be used to solve things like cube puzzles but I wanted to explore something more interesting: Quantum Mechanics
+In the first release I explore a prototypical modeling that can be used to solve things like cube puzzles but I wanted to explore something more interesting: Quantum Mechanics

 ## Quantum